R3SOLVER/CataclysmicJekyll/_posts/2017-04-27-making-trees.md

 ---
 published: true
 ---
-![hero](https://antimagicray.github.io/images/post-img/6packTree/hero.png)

 Here's a quick to-do about making trees.
 This time around, I luckily had one of my favorite supplies on hand...
-Birminghams Cahaba American Blonde Ale...
+Birmingham's Cahaba American Blonde Ale...
 Which made me think, what great bases the tops of the six pack would be...
+![hero](https://antimagicray.github.io/images/post-img/6packTree/hero.png)

 I found a few twigs in the yard that had a good true look.
 I also had some roots I saved from along time ago.
 I advise using roots, because their 'armatures' for the branches are more numerous and varied like a real tree's branches.
 Also they are little more pliable, less likely to snap off when carting them around.
 I cut a small hole in the base and hotglued my twig in.